yieknee/media-ranker/README.md

 - Allow users to "log in" to the site, and use the `session` to keep track of which user is currently logged in for a given browser
 - Allow users to vote for media, and sort media by vote count whenever a list of media is displayed
 - Don't allow a user to vote for the same media more than once
-- Allow the users to see the top 10 for each media type on the main page
+- Change the media spotlight and top-10 to respect vote count

 #### Testing

-**Before** moving on to Wave 3 you need to have:
+**Before** moving on to wave 3, your project should contain the following tests

-- Tests from Wave 1 passing
+**Model Testing**
-- Presence and uniqueness validation tests for any new models
+- All validations for new models should be tested
+- All relations between models should be tested
+- Your tests for custom model methods should be updated to reflect the presence of votes
+    - How do top-10 and spotlight handle works with no votes?
+Ties in the number of votes?

+**Controller Testing**
+- Tests for all individual actions
-- Relationship tests
+- Authentication tests combining multiple actions
+    - A guest user cannot vote if they have not logged in
+    - A logged-in user can vote for a work they haven't already voted for
+    - A logged-in user cannot vote for a work they have voted for

 Focus on testing voting logic since this is the most complex part of Wave 2.